DisTuneJS/DisTune/wiki/Frequently-Asked-Questions.md

-# DisTube
+# DisTune

 ## 1. Budget VPS Hosting

 Blazingly fast, reliable VMs in 16 global locations at an extremely affordable price!

 > Available locations: 🇺🇸 🇳🇱 🇸🇪 🇦🇹 🇳🇴 🇬🇧 🇨🇭 🇭🇰 🇸🇬 🇯🇵 🇦🇺\
-> Premium DisTube Bots are hosted on this provider in Chicago 🇺🇸
+> Premium DisTune Bots are hosted on this provider in Chicago 🇺🇸
 > ​

 ### [Order Now!](https://skick.xyz/vps)